Teyler7/ministry-platform-node/README.md

     .withFilter(filter)
     .fromTable(table)
     .get()
-console.log("data:", data);
+console.info("data:", data);
 ```
-> to run the above example, you can run `node example.js`, just remember to set your environment variables
+> to run the above example, you can run `node example.js`, just remember to set your environment variables.

 ## Development